gofynd/fdk-client-kotlin/documentation/platform/CONTENT.md

-Use this API to get a list of blogs along with their details, such as the title, reading time, publish status, feature image, tags, author, etc.
+Retrieve a list of available blogs.

 *Returned Response:*